donriddo/feathers-rest-boilerplate-v1/README.md

-# feathers-api-boilerplate
+# feathers-rest-boilerplate-v1

-> Boilerplate for Fishioscoper&#39;s Feathers Projects
+> Boilerplate for my Feathers Projects (unfinished => check feathers-rest-boilerplate-v2)

 ## About